|

 They will move over to easier prey.
 You can keep the

-the plug to disable the bike.
-A good place for the plug
+out the plug to disable the bike.
+A good place for

-& socket is below the seat.
-It should be difficult to
+the plug & socket is below the seat.
+It should be

-reach the wires, and ideally you should change them
+difficult to reach the wires, and ideally you should

-plug to a charger, which can be plugged to the bike
+another plug to a charger, which can be plugged to

-in a jiffy without messing with crocodile-clips at the
+the bike in a jiffy without messing with crocodile-clips

 Running without the Battery